cjsmith1988/E-Commerce-Back-End/README.md

 - In the command line type "npm i"

-- Open a command line in the location of the cloned directory and type "mysql -u root -h localhost -p" and "source ./db/schema.sql" and "source ./db/seeds.sql"
+- Open a command line in the location of the cloned directory and type "mysql -u root -h localhost -p" and "CREATE DATABASE ecommerce_db;" and "use ecommerce_db;"

-- this will install the mySQL database
+- this will create the mySQL database

+- create a new file in the directory to store your connection information by using the git bash command "touch ./.env"

+- next enter this command: "echo "DB_NAME='ecommerce_db' DB_USER='root'
+DB_PW='' > ./.env"

 - Back in the GItBash console type "node index" to start the application